p-vychik/plasmids_classification/README.md

 ## Conclusions
 1. Rep-proteins contain only one type of rep-domain
-2. Rep_3 family has the most members
+2. Rep_3 family has the most members (918 proteins out of 1255 belong to Rep_3)
 3. Tree and graph topologies demonstrate sub-groups existence within Rep_3 family